zsparal/api-documentation/source/payments/qr-codes.rst

 At Mollie, we support two types of payment QR codes: The payment-specific QR codes and the payment link QR codes.

 #.
-A payment method specific QR code is created by Mollie and follows the same expiry pattern as the
+A payment method-specific QR code is created by Mollie and follows the same expiry pattern as the
    :doc:`basic payment flow </payments/accepting-payments>`.
 When a payment with a QR code expires, the QR code itself expires as well.
 This type of QR code can be created via the :doc:`Payments API </reference/v2/payments-api/overview>` or via the